mathjkim/coffee-crew/README.md

 - Historical Data on the Global Coffee Trade https://www.ico.org/new_historical.asp

 International Coffee Organization(ICO) provides data on coffee industry over 30 years between 1990-2019.
 We select 9 .xlsx files: production, domestic consumption, gross opening stocks, exports, imports, re-exports, price to growers, retail price, and consumption recorded for different countries and years.
+5 of them --production, domestic consumption, gross opening stocks, exports, price to growers-- includes data of the () exporting countries and 4 of them has data of of () importing countries.

 - Population
 - Coffee Yield per ha